51st District Court Judge Todd A. Fox in Waterford Township

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear before Judge Fox, and we have had very good experiences in his court, and we have a mutually respectful relationship.
 Judge Fox appreciates preparation and professionalism, and we believe we always meet Judge Fox’s standards.

-If you have felony or misdemeanor charges pending before Judge Todd Fox in Waterford, Michigan, call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or fill out a Request for Assistance Form online and we will contact you promptly.
-Even when things seem hopeless, we will find a way to help you.
+If you have felony or misdemeanor charges pending before Judge Todd Fox in Waterford, Michigan, call LEWIS & DICKSTEIN, P.L.L.C. and we will find a way to help you.